michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 - Creating a summary (specifically, a count) of the number of collisions in each neighborhood
 - Visualizing the result

-The result will produce a simple chloropleth map differentiating the count of the collisions across neighborhoods in Seattle.

 ## 1.2 Importing and Wrangling Data

 The data I will be using is available from the [City of Seattle](https://data.seattle.gov/), which has made great strides in [Open Data practices](http://www.seattle.gov/tech/initiatives/open-data).
 To begin, I will use: